NJIT-WIS/project-management-github-activity/README.md

 2. How to use debugging tools.
 [1]
 3. How to use Terraform.
 [1]
 4. How to set up and configure a web server and deploy a website to it [1]
+5. How to use containerization technologies like Docker to build and deploy web applications [1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL